Carpal Tunnel Release

 A carpal tunnel release is a form of treatment for carpal tunnel syndrome.
 When you hear about carpal tunnel syndrome, you think about wrist pain but do not associate it with the nerves.
 Carpal tunnel syndrome is, in fact, a neurological disorder.
 It is not serious or life-threatening, but it is painful and causes a lot of discomforts.
 Carpal tunnel syndrome affects the wrist.
 It is a result of pressure put on the wrist nerve.
 It is a common disorder that affects many people.
-A lot of time, the pain and discomfort are ignored, and possibly confused for something else.
+A lot of time, the pain and discomfort are ignored, and possibly confused with something else.
 Once you are diagnosed with carpal tunnel syndrome, the doctor will treat you without surgery.
 When nothing else works, a carpal tunnel release is your best bet for relief.

 Carpal tunnel syndrome is a result of pressure on the median nerve.
 That nerve supplies feeling from the thumb to the ring finger.
 The only finger it does not supply is the pinky finger.
 If you have carpal tunnel syndrome, one sure sign is that your whole hand hurts except your pinky finger.
 There is a lot of numbness and tingling.
 Any time there is a pinched nerve, movement and feeling are always affected.
 We use our hands and wrist for everything.
 We cannot cook, drive, or write without it.
 There are many different causes of the problem.

 Carpal tunnel syndrome develops due to many different things.
 There are several risk factors for the disorder.
 Illness, injury, and pregnancy are all sources of the problem.
 Diabetes, thyroid problems, and arthritis put you at risk for carpal tunnel syndrome.
 They all have an effect on the wrist joint.
 When you become pregnant, there are changes everywhere.
 Sometimes there is inflammation in the joints which cause carpal tunnel syndrome.
 An injury is a major source of the problem.
-Sometimes making the same wrist movements over and over irritates the median nerve causing pain.
+Sometimes making the same wrist movements over and over irritate the median nerve causing pain.

 Symptoms of carpal tunnel syndrome include pain in the wrist and hand.
-The pain may travel into the elbow and arm.
+The pain may travel to the elbow and arm.
 The first method of treatment for this disorder is a brace.
 The brace helps to stabilize the wrist and can ease the pain.
 If the brace and pain meds are not doing the trick, the next step is surgery.
 A carpal tunnel release is the only surgery done to treat the problem.
 A carpal tunnel release is an open wrist surgery that releases the pressure on the nerve.

 The first step of the surgery is to cut open the wrist at the palm of the hand.
 The doctor then cuts the ligament in the wrist.
 The ligament is usually what is putting pressure on the nerve.
 Once that ligament is cut, you are stitched up, and surgery is over.
 A carpal tunnel release is not a long surgery at all.
 It is fairly quick and easy.
 After surgery, you can typically go home.
 If you have other health conditions, the doctor may have you stay the night, but it is not often.